hifirworks/hifir/libhifir/tests/README.md

-# Examples of `libhifir` #
+# Examples/Tests of `libhifir` #

-This directory contains some simple examples of using the C library `libhifir`.
+This directory contains some simple examples/tests of using the C library `libhifir`.
 For comprehensive examples, we refer the readers to the C++ examples.

 ## Compilation ##